alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 in which to move the parameters to decrease the value of the function.

 Classical parameter descent picture.

+Neural nets have a neat property - they're universal function approximators.
+More formally, given any function $$f(x)$$, a sufficiently large neural net with the right parameters can match $$f(x)$$ at all $$x$$ to arbitrary precision.
+And they can do this while still being differentiable.

 There are non-parametric methods like nearest neighbor which are not differentiable, and are therefore learned in a different way.
 They tend